saxxie-dev/pulley-ipstore/README.md

 clear()
 This function should clear all the IP addresses and tallies.
 In theory, it would be called at the start of each day to forget about all IP addresses and tallies.

+## How to run

+In the unlikely case that Rust is already installed and fairly up-to-date, run `cargo test --release -- --nocapture`.
+`--release` means that compiler optimizations *will* be performed (otherwise it can take 1min+ to handle 40 million elements in the test). `--nocapture` prevents stdout and stderr from being muted during tests.

+Otherwise (insert docker instructions here)

 ## Thoughts
 20 million is a fairly big number, especially when no database or serialization is involved.